bminortx/Buckshot/README.md

 #### 3. SETUP.m ####

-Once 1. and 2. are out of the way, Open Matlab and run `SETUP(true)` in the top directory. `SETUP` is a good way to start any bullet-focused MATLAB script, as it:
+Once 1. and 2. are out of the way, Open Matlab and run `BuckshotCreator()` in the top directory. `BuckshotCreator` is a good way to start any bullet-focused MATLAB script, as .
+Run the function with `true` to

-1. Connects all of Buckshot's paths to MATLAB
+- `BuckshotCreator(false)`		: connects all of Buckshot's paths to MATLAB
-2. Builds the BulletInterface class via CMake
+- `BuckshotCreator(true)`		: builds the BulletInterface class via CMake, and creates a MATLAB pointer to the resulting Buckshot class
-3. Creates a MATLAB pointer to the class, if you needed it [set argument to `false` if not]

 - - - - - - - - -